varnish/Varnish-Book/varnish_book.rst

    Keep in mind that the built-in VCL is still executed.
    That means that images with a ``Set-Cookie`` field are not cached.

+   .. training: double check builtin or built-in for consistency

 Example: Cache .jpg for 60 seconds only if ``s-maxage`` is not present ......................................................................

+.. training: Dridi calls policy to the configuration jargon

 .. include:: vcl/cache_jpg_smaxage.vcl
    :literal: